-The goal of the challenge is to build a simple valuation model with Python for same sector stocks listed in the S&P 500 index.
+The goal of this Python project for data analysis is to build a simple valuation model for same sector stocks listed in the S&P 500 index.
 The program will have to read the second quarter 2022 public financial statements, calculate multiple ratios such us ROE, Book value or Quick ratio and yield an investment recommendation (“buy”,”hold”, “sell”, etc) based on a provided model.
 Although the project is focused on the Energy industry, the program must work with any other sector/equity.

 Not all the data required to calculate the ratios is available in the spreadsheets, so you will have to combine another source of information in the program to get specific data like the current market price.
 It is therefore a fantastic challenge for Finance or MBA students willing to learn financial analysis using Python or any other profile interested in the stock market.

 You will receive an email with a ZIP file.
 The download is also available on your account.